-- D. To ensure the purpose and intent of this Section is advanced, a proposed subdivision shall comply with the following: - 1.
-The preliminary plan of subdivision shall demonstrate adequate control of increased run-off due to the ten year storm and all other stormwater run-off standards required by State law and the County. - 2.
-Stormwater control shall be provided on-site unless, upon recommendation from the County, it is demonstrated equally effective stormwater controls can be provided offsite.87 - 3.
-Where land is partially or totally within an area subject to an adopted Watershed Plan, the subdivision conforms to such plan. - 4.
+- [1] Buffer width shall be measured from the top of the bank on each side of the regulated stream. - [2] A reduction to 50 feet may be approved during the development approval process to support transit-oriented development or other revitalization projects on constrained sites - D. To ensure the purpose and intent of this Section is advanced, a proposed subdivision shall comply with the following: - 1.
+The preliminary plan of subdivision shall demonstrate adequate control of increased run-off due to the ten year storm and all other stormwater run-off standards required by State law and the County. - Stormwater control shall be provided on-site unless, upon recommendation from the County, it is demonstrated equally effective stormwater controls can be provided offsite. - 3.
+Environmental site design (ESD) techniques are encouraged, where appropriate.
+For purposes of this section, "environmental site design (ESD) techniques" refer to stormwater management designs that:

+- accommodate stormwater through the use of existing hydrological site features, and by reducing impervious surfaces (roadways), curbs, and gutters; decreasing the use of storm drain piping, inlet structures; and eliminating or decreasing the size of stormwater ponds.
+Such integrated management practices may include bioretention, dry wells, filter buffer, infiltration trenches and similar techniques. - 4.
+Where land is partially or totally within an area subject to an adopted Watershed Plan, the subdivision conforms to such plan. - 5.
 Where land is located outside the Chesapeake Bay Critical Area Overlay (CBCA-O) zones, the preliminary plan of subdivision and all plans associated with the application demonstrate the preservation and/or restoration of regulated environmental features in a natural state, to the maximum extent practicable, consistent with the guidance provided by the Environmental Technical Manual established in accordance with Subtitle 25: Trees and Vegetation, of the County Code.
-Any lot with an impact
+Any lot with an impact shall demonstrate sufficient net lot area where a net lot area is required in accordance with Subtitle 27: Zoning Ordinance, of the County Code, for the reasonable development of the lot outside the regulated feature.
+All regulated environmental features shall be placed in a conservation easement and identified on the final plat. - The approval of a sediment control concept study by the Soil Conservation District, may be required prior to final plat, if it is determined sediment control needs to be addressed.